Malwa: Economy

 Indore is the commercial capital of Malwa region and Madhya Pradesh as state.
 Malwa is one of the world's major opium producers.
 This crop resulted in development of close connections between the economies of Malwa, the western Indian ports and China, bringing international capital to the region in the 18th and 19th centuries.
 Malwa opium was a challenge to the monopoly of the British East India Company, which was supplying Bengal opium to China.
-This led the British company to impose many restrictions on the production and trade of the drug; eventually, opium trading was pushed underground.
+This led the British company to impose many restrictions on the production and trade of the drug; eventually, opium trading was pushed underground (see Opium Trading in Mumbai for more information).
 When smuggling became rife, the British eased the restrictions.
 Today, the region is one of the largest producers of legal opium in the world.
 There is a central, government-owned opium and alkaloid factory in the city of Neemuch.
 Nevertheless, there is a still a significant amount of illicit opium production, which is channelled into the black market.
 The headquarters of India's Central Bureau of Narcotics is in Gwalior.
 The Rajputana-Malwa Railway was opened in 1876.

 The region is predominantly agricultural.
 The brown soil in parts of the region is particularly suitable for the cultivation of such unalu (early summer) crops as wheat, gram (Cicer arietinum) and til (Sesamum indicum).
 Relatively poor soil is used for the cultivation of such syalu (early winter) crops as millet (Andropogon sorghum), maize (Zea mays), mung bean (Vigna radiata), urad (Vigna mungo), batla (Pisum sativum) and peanuts (Arachis hypogaea).
 Overall, the main crops are jowar, rice, wheat, coarse millet, peanuts and pulses, soya bean, cotton, linseed, sesame and sugarcane.
 Sugar mills are located in numerous small towns.

 The black, volcanic soil is ideal for the cultivation of cotton, and textile manufacture is an important industry.
 Large centres of textile production include Indore, Ujjain and Nagda.
 Maheshwar is known for its fine Maheshwari saris, and Mandsaur for its coarse woollen blankets.
 Handicrafts are an important source of income for the tribal population.
 Coloured lacquerware from Ratlam, rag dolls from Indore, and papier-mâché articles from Indore, Ujjain and several other centres are well known.